 The Apple Watch Series 3 was announced at Apple's September 2017 launch event, and brings with it a few small tweaks like a barometric altimeter and a faster processor, and one big change: optional cellular connectivity.

-The Apple Watch 3 has now gone on sale, but the new cellular options mean buying a Watch is a lot more complicated than it used to be - so here's our guide on where to buy your Watch to get the best deal, including on data plans.
+The Apple Watch 3 is now on sale, but the new cellular options mean buying a Watch is a lot more complicated than it used to be - so here's our guide on where to buy your Watch to get the best deal, including on data plans.

 And if you're not sure yet whether the Apple Watch 3 is worth buying or upgrading to, take a look at our review or our full Apple Watch buying guide for a breakdown of all the various models and options.